contao/docs/docs/manual/file-manager/file-manager.en.md

 ---
-title: 'Manage files and folders'
+title: "Manage files and folders"
-description: 'The file manager maps the directory structure in a hierarchical tree.'
+description: "The file manager maps the directory structure in a hierarchical tree."
 aliases:
     - /en/file-manager/file-manager/
 weight: 10